 Overview: Kompa has influenced so many other genres over time it has so many blends and hints of different instruments and sounds.
 Hip Hop creole has developed over time from the influence of American Hip Hop but with the deep connections and roots of Kompa.
-In this activity students will differentiate which genre of Haitian music is in the Spotify playlist.
+In this activity students will differentiate which genre of Haitian Music is in the spotify playlist.
 By doing so students now have the skills to listen carefully to unique sounds and instruments and be able to tell why and what makes this a different genre from the other.
 Bonus points if students can identify a specific instrument.
-(Students can learn more about Haitian instruments in the related OER, "Rhythms of the Past: Exploring Early Haitian Music").
+(Students can learn more about Haitian instruments in Joely's Project).